-The perspective of a study is the viewpoint from which the study is conducted (e.g. public payer, individual, society) and defines whose costs, resources and consequences should be examined.
+The perspective of a study is the viewpoint from which the study is conducted (for example, public payer, individual, society).
+This defines whose costs, resources and consequences should be examined.
 To ensure comparability of analyses, this perspective must be clearly stated so that the costs, resources and consequences associated with the perspective adopted can be clearly identified for inclusion in the economic evaluation.

-The costs perspective for the reference case should be that of the publicly-funded health and social care system, with a view to providing advice that maximises health gain for the population and represents the most efficient use of the finite resources available to the Health Service Executive (HSE).
-Consistent with this outlook, all health effects accruing to individuals (QALYs, life-years gained, etc.) should be included in the outcomes for the reference case.
+The costs perspective for the reference case should be that of the publiclyfunded health and social care system, with a view to providing advice that maximises health gain for the population and represents the most efficient use of the finite resources available to the Health Service Executive (HSE).(13) Consistent with this outlook, all health effects accruing to individuals (QALYs, life years gained, and so on) should be included in the outcomes for the reference case.

-It is recognised that limiting the perspective to that of the primary stakeholders in the healthcare system may lead to healthcare policies that fail to optimise efficiency and social benefit.
-Adopting a societal perspective that captures all relevant costs and consequences of the technologies in question, regardless on whom these costs and consequences fall, is considered the most comprehensive approach that can be taken.
-These may include direct and indirect costs, including productivity costs, as well as additional costs, savings or other benefits such as non-resource effects (e.g. improved education attainment) that may accrue to other public sector agencies, patients or their carers as a result of a technology.
+However, limiting the perspective of a study to that of the primary stakeholders in the healthcare system may lead to healthcare policies that fail to optimise efficiency and social benefit.
+Adopting a societal perspective that captures all relevant costs and consequences of the technologies in question, regardless on who these costs and consequences fall, is considered the most comprehensive approach that can be taken.(3) These may include direct and indirect costs, including productivity costs, as well as additional costs, savings or other benefits such as non-resource effects (for example, improved education attainment) that may accrue to other public sector agencies, patients or their carers as a result of a technology.

 In some circumstances, it may be appropriate to provide a secondary analysis that is not a full societal perspective but extends beyond the HSE and Department of Health to include other relevant government departments.
-For example, if there are significant costs or savings accruing to departments other than Health (e.g., the Department of Education).
+For example, if there are significant costs or savings accruing to departments other than health (for example, the Department of Education).
 Inclusion of such an analysis must be clearly justified and supported by sufficient evidence.